 This tells Google Analytics:

-- “Whenever you see a search term that matches ‘
+- “Whenever you see a search term that matches ‘not provided’, apply this filter”.

 - “Within this filter, we also want to use the address of the page reached where ‘(not provided)’ was the referring search term”.